Hinksman History, Family Crest & Coats of Arms

-Another 235 words (17 lines of text) covering the years 1592 and 1675 are included under the topic Early Hinksman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hinksman research.
+Another 50 words (4 lines of text) covering the years 1592, 1675, 1592, 1669, 1739, 1669, 1684, 1691, 1694 and 1702 are included under the topic Early Hinksman History in all our PDF Extended History products and printed products wherever possible.

 Hinksman Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hinksman family name include Henchman, Hensman, Hinxman, Hinchman, Hincksman and many more.

 Early Notables of the Hinksman family (pre 1700)

 Another 61 words (4 lines of text) are included under the topic Early Hinksman Notables in all our PDF Extended History products and printed products wherever possible.

 Hinksman migration to Australia +